-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prosthetic devices and related supplies When in-network: Prior authorization is required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prosthetic devices and related supplies When in-network: prior authorization is required.
 Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 co-pay internally implanted.20% co-insurance all other.
-50% co-insurance.
-Pulmonary rehabilitation services No prior authorization required.
-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$30 co-pay per visit.
-50% co-insurance.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 copay when internally implanted 20% coinsurance for all other 50% coinsurance Pulmonary rehabilitation services No prior authorization required.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$30 copay per visit 50% coinsurance Screening and counseling to reduce alcohol misuse No prior authorization required.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening and counseling to reduce alcohol misuse No prior authorization required.
 We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no co- insurance or co-pay for the Medicare- covered screening and counseling to reduce alcohol misuse preventive benefit.
-50% co-insurance.
-If you screen positive for alcohol misuse, you can get up to 4 brief face- to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+There is no coinsurance or copay for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+50% coinsurance

-What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Screening for lung cancer with low dose computed tomography (LDCT) No prior authorization required.
-For qualified individuals, a LDCT is covered every 12 months.
-There is no co-insurance or co-pay for the Medicare covered counseling and shared decision making visit or for the LDCT.
-50% co-insurance.
-Eligible members are : people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
-For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non- physician practitioner.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Screening for lung cancer with low dose computed tomography (LDCT) There is no coinsurance or copay for the Medicare 50% coinsurance No prior authorization required.
+For qualified individuals, a LDCT is covered every 12 months. covered counseling and shared decision making visit or for the LDCT.
+Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 packyears and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.